Impact

 Patients First

-Injured workers are patients before anything else.
+Injured citizens are patients before anything else.
 Medical treatment and recovery must be guided by clinical judgement and patient wellbeing, not administrative pressure.

 .jpg)